 Digital Alternatives to Physical Sticky Notes

-As our world becomes increasingly digital, virtual sticky note applications have emerged:
+As the world becomes more digital, virtual sticky note applications have emerged, offering several advantages:

-• They can be searched, categorized, and synced across devices
+- They can be searched and categorized across devices.

 Finding the Right Balance